Domain Adaptation for Time Series Forecasting via Attention Sharing: Experiments

 To evaluate the performance of DAF, we consider cross-dataset adaptation, i.e., transferring between a pair of datasets.
 Since the original datasets are large enough to train a reasonably good forecaster, we only take a subset of each dataset as a target domain to simulate the data-scarce situation.
 Specifically, we take the last $30$ days of each time series in the hourly dataset \textit{elec} and \textit{traf}, and the last $60$ days from daily dataset \textit{sales} and \textit{wiki}.
 We partition the target datasets equally into training/validation/test splits, i.e. $10/10/10$ days for hourly datasets and $20/20/20$ days for daily datasets.
 The full datasets are used as source domains in adaptation.
 We follow the rolling window strategy from \citet{flunkert_deepar_2020}, and split each window into historical and prediction time series of lengths $T$ and $T + \tau$, respectively.
 In our experiments, we set $T=168, \tau=24$ for hourly datasets, and $T=28, \tau=7$ for the daily datasets.
 For DA methods, the splitting of the source data follows analogously.

 Table \ref{tab:real} shows that the conclusions drawn from Table \ref{tab:synthetic} on the synthetic experiments generally hold on the real-world datasets.
 In particular, we see the accuracy improvement by DAF over the baselines is more significant than that in the synthetic experiments.
 The real-world experiments also demonstrate that in general the success of DAF is agnostic of the source domain, and is even effective when transferring from a source domain of different frequency than that of the target domain.
 In addition, the cross-domain forecasters, DATSING, the RDA variants and our DAF outperform the three single-domain baselines in most cases.
 As in the synthetic cases, DATSING performs relatively worse than RDA and DAF.
+On the other hand, another cross-domain forecaster SASA is originally designed for regression tasks, where a fixed-sized window is used to predict a single exogeneous numerical label.
+While it can be extended to multi-horizon forecasting tasks by replacing the label with the next-step value and making autoregressive predictions, the performance is significantly worse than other cross-domain competitors and even some single-domain counterparts in some cases.
 The accuracy differences between DAF and RDA are larger than in the synthetic case, and in favor of DAF.
 This finding further demonstrates that our choice of an attention-based architecture is well-suited for real domain adaptation problems.

 Remarkably, DAF manages to learn the different patterns between source and target domains under our setups.
 For instance, \Figref{fig:heatmap} illustrates that DAF can successfully learn clear daily patterns in the \textit{traf} dataset, and find irregular patterns in the \textit{sales} dataset.
 A reason for its success is that the private encoders capture features at various scales in different domains, and the attention module captures domain-dependent patterns by context matching using domain-invariant queries and keys.